Patchethium/Celosia/README.md

 </div>

 `Anthelia` (ae0 n th iy1 l iy2 ax) is a Rust phonemizer[^1] that focuses on turning a sentence of natural language into its phoneme transcript automatically.
-Supports English (amepd), Japanese (romaji), Mandarin (pinyin) and French (prosodylab), with language-specific data (stress, accent and tones).
+Supports English (amepd), Japanese (romaji), Mandarin (pinyin) and French & German (prosodylab), with language-specific data (stress, accent and tones).

 **🚧 WIP, DO NOT USE 🚧**